Drugs preferably avoided by Brugada syndrome patients

 † Disopyramide has been either suggested to be pro-arrhythmic or anti-arrhythmic in Brugada syndrome patients.
 The reason for these contradictory results is currently uncertain but could possibly include disparate underlying genetic defects.
 The Brugadadrugs.org Advisory Board advices caution and rigorous monitoring when using this drug to be able to react promptly to possible untoward effects.

 * Lidocaine use for local anesthesia (e.g. by dentists) does seem to be safe when combined with adrenaline/epinephrine (e.g. xylocaine dental/epinephrine or articaïne/epinefrine (Ultracain® or Septanest®) 1:100,000) and the amount administrated is low as it results in a local effect only (Theodotou 2009).
-When applied on the skin it is also unlikely that there will be systemic effects, and will most probably be safe.
+Also in a controlled setting such as during ICD (implantable cardioverter defibrillator) implantation there have been no descriptions of untoward events although the amount lidocaine administered can be substantial, still the utmost care should be taken to avoid systemic injection.
+When applied on the skin (e.g. for children requiring venapuncture or vaccination) it is also extremely unlikely that there will be systemic effects, and this will thus most probably also be safe to do.

 Psychotropic drugs